WCAG Color Contrast, Sans Headache

 This is where tools save time and mental energy.

-Using a free color contrast checker lets you instantly test WCAG color contrast without memorizing ratios or guidelines.
+Using a free color contrast checker lets you instantly test WCAG color contrast against each pair without memorizing ratios or guidelines.
 You can see whether a color pairing passes accessibility standards in seconds, instead of second-guessing your eye.

 A color contrast checker is especially helpful when working with brand colors, because it allows you to keep the overall feel intact while making small, intentional adjustments where needed.